 Proceeding from the above-said, the ecological safety provision of the oil pipeline section exploitation by monitoring the corrosion electrochemical parameters in the pipeline sections is relevant.
 The issue of residual life of existing steel pipes correlates to the definition of pipeline wall thickness.
 The urgency of such tasks is beyond doubt in many regions of the world.
-Moreover, one of the priorities of the XXI century is the problems of environmental safety and environmental monitoring.
+Moreover, one of the priorities of the XXI century priorities is the problem of environmental safety and environmental monitoring.
 Hence, the main task is to provide the reliability and safety of pipeline systems.

-1. Main body.
+2. Main body

 When studying the oil transportation system of Ukraine, authors [11] noted that its reliable work and safe operation is possible only with appropriate scientific and technical support.
-The problem of reliability should take the main place in international and national legislation.
+The reliability problem should take the main place in international and national legislation.

 In the works [12, 13] the reliability factors of oil pipelines and resources of the underground geological space, the corrosion process of main oil pipelines in soil conditions were investigated, operation problems of underground objects, the state of the oil transportation system linear part, in particular, in Ukraine, were analyzed.
-The results of researches point to the research line importance.
+The results of studies point to the research line importance.

 As it is known, the reliability of pipelines is formed at the design stage.
-The calculation of the structural strength on the basis of the building mechanics methods with the use of stock factors cannot fully take into account the variety of the structure operation conditions.
+The structural strength calculation on the basis of the building mechanics methods with the use of stock factors cannot fully take into account the variety of the structure operation conditions.
 Application of aerospace methods for controlling the condition of the pipeline, the magnetic and ultrasonic flaw inspection pigs of the new generation definitely gives a picture of the structure actual state, and allows to prevent the possible emergency situations.
 On the other hand, to carry out such monitoring is quite costly.